proophsoftware/event-machine/docs/tutorial/part_VI.md

 ```

-Technically we can make a copy of the record and modify that.
-The original record is not modified
+We can make a copy of the record and modify that.
+The original record is not modified,
 and we return the copy to satisfy the immutable record contract.

-Besides `withCheckedInUser` we've added a new property `users` and a getter for it.
-We also override the `__schema`
+Besides `withCheckedInUser` we've added a new property, `users`, and a getter for it.
+We also overrode the `__schema`
 method of `ImmutableRecordLogic` to pass a type hint to `ImmutableRecordLogic::generateSchemaFromPropTypeMap()`.
-Unfortunately, it is not possible in PHP to use return type hints like `string[]`.
-We can only type hint for `array`.
+Unfortunately, we can only type hint for `array` in PHP, and it is not possible to use return type hints like `string[]`.
-Hopefully this will change in a future version of PHP.
-For now we have to live with the workaround and give
+Hopefully this will change in a future version of PHP, but, for now, we have to live with the workaround and give
 `ImmutableRecordLogic` a hint that array items of the `users` property are of type `string`.

 *Note: ImmutableRecordLogic derives type information by inspecting return types of getter methods named like their
 corresponding private properties.*

-Internally, user names are used as array index.
-So the same user cannot appear twice in the list.
+Internally, user names are used as the array index so the same user cannot appear twice in the list.
 With `Building\State::isUserCheckedIn(string $username): bool`
 we can look up if the given user is currently in the building. `Building\State::users()` on the other hand returns a list
 of user names like defined in the `__schema`.
 Internal state is used for fast look ups and external schema is used for the
 read model.
 More on that in a minute.